behnam2014/ssoar-gold-standard/README.md

 ## ssoar-gold-standard/reference-segmentation
 The Extracted refrence strings from each papers were feaded to different tools and the result also were saved into the following listed subfolders.
-Metadata (e.g authors, years , titles and etc.) of each refernce strings were extracted by these tools.
+Metadata (e.g authors, years , titles and etc.) of each reference string were extracted by these tools.

 			1. Anystyle-parser (https://github.com/inukshuk/anystyle-parser)
 			2. Grobid (https://github.com/kermitt2/grobid)